ShenZheng2000/Instance-Warp/README.md

 classes.
 As the Iou for the 3 missing classes is 0, you can do the conversion mIoU16 = mIoU19 * 19 / 16.

+TODO: Instruction on test on custom images

+(1) Change path in json file
+(2) Run testing

 # DAFormer and MIC: Test Set Evaluation

 The results for Cityscapes→ACDC and Cityscapes→DarkZurich are reported on